bandprotocol/bandchain-docs-archived/docs/joining-networks/joining-mainnet.md

 ```

 #### Download snapshots
-You can choose `laozi-mainnet-pruned` size 144G or `laozi-mainnet-default` size 1.8T
+You can choose `laozi-mainnet-pruned` size 100-200 GB or `laozi-mainnet-default` size ~2TB
 ```bash
 cd ~/.band/